-Curated to compliment the Grade 6 Social Science curriculum, this trip highlights the medieval history of Karnataka.
+Curated to complement the Grade 6 Social Science curriculum, this trip highlights the medieval history of Karnataka.
 Students visit the Bhoganandishwara temple in Nandi Village, built under royal patronage of several prominent South Indian kingdoms such as Cholas, Hoysalas and Vijayangara.
 With this, students take a look at the social, political and cultural aspects of Medieval India.

 My City, My Heritage – Namma Bengaluru

 This tour covers history of Bengaluru from period 800 CE to 1800 CE.
 Our students explore the origins of the city, battles and historical events that helped shape it.
 They find answers to questions on the city’s past – What were the architectural influences of early Bengaluru?
 What construction materials and tools were used in 18th century Bengaluru?
 Children visit the Bangalore Fort and Tipu Sultan’s Summer Palace and get to keep a copy of the oldest map of Bengaluru as a souvenir.
 They get to study maps, paintings, relief sculptures and architecture of these monuments as we revisit history.

 Farm to Table (Thota to Oota)

 This farm visit is curated to help our students connect with nature and understand the importance of natural farming.
 Spread over 10 acres, this dairy focused farm houses only the A2 type cow species – Gir, Hallikar and Malnad.
 Students will get a hands-on understanding of six areas of the farm – Vegetables, Horticulture, A2 Cows, Bee Keeping, Vermicomposting, Biogas and Natural cycles for fodder.
 In addition to this there is a planting activity where children will get an opportunity to try their hand at gardening.

 Birds around Bangalore

 ‘Birds around Bangalore’ is an outdoors experience that takes place by Nandi Hills with the aim of helping our students learn more about the birds found in Bangalore.
 Led by naturalists with years of experience in Wildlife Conservation and Sanctuary tours, our students will be taught how to identify different birds and observe their behaviour.
 A Question and Answer session will also be arranged where children can engage with the experts.